Portland deserves a fair deal. Email your councilors →

 $115M (62.2%)

 Dan Gilbert absorbed all overruns.
+Mid-market, public-owned — most comparable to Moda.
 Hosted 2022 All-Star.

 Detroit Pistons